Huangying-Zhan/marker-detection/README.md

 2. Lets call the directory as `$FRCN`.
 For the following parts, please change this `$FRCN` to your real directory.

 3. Build the Cython modules

+    If it appears "No module named Cython.Distuils", it is recommended that you should install Anaconda first.
+Please refer to [here](https://huangying-zhan.github.io/2016/09/09/GPU-and-Caffe-installation-in-Ubuntu.html#title6).

     ```Shell
     cd $FRCN/lib
+    # If you are running this program without GPU or CUDA, you should modify setup.py before make.
+Please refer to Part 8.
     make
     ```